syncfusion-content/fileformat-docs/File-Formats/XlsIO/FAQ.md

 ## How to un-protect the zip files using Syncfusion.Compression.Base?

-The following complete code snippet expalins how to unprotect the zip file.
+The following complete code snippet explains how to unprotect the zip file.

 {% tabs %}
 {% highlight c# %}